Chapter 1: Student Conduct and Discipline

 1.5.2 Notice of Hearing

 Except in those cases where immediate interim disciplinary action has been taken, the Respondent shall be given at least 10 days written notice of the date, time, and place for such hearing and the name of the Hearing Officer.
 The notice shall include a statement of the charge(s) and a summary statement of the evidence supporting such charge(s).
 At least 10 days prior to the hearing, the Ãå±±ÂÖ¼é will provide the Respondent all evidence obtained related to the allegation(s).
 The notice shall be delivered in person to the student, emailed to the student at the e-mail address on record with the Ãå±±ÂÖ¼é, or mailed to the student at the address appearing in the registrar’s records.
 A notice sent by mail will be considered to have been received on the third day after the date of mailing.
 A notice sent via email will be considered to have been received on the day sent.
-The date for a hearing may be postponed by the Hearing Officer for good cause or by agreement of the student and the OSCCR.
+The date for a hearing may be postponed by the Hearing Officer for good cause or by agreement of the student and the Office of Community Standards.
 If the student fails to appear, the Hearing will proceed without the benefit of the student’s presence.

 1.5.3 Impartiality of the Hearing Officer(s)